chef/chef-web-docs/chef_master/source/chefspec.rst

 Examples
 =====================================================
 The ChefSpec repo on github has `an impressive collection of examples <https://github.com/sethvargo/chefspec/tree/master/examples>`_.
-For all of the core chef-client resources, for guards, attributes, multiple actions, and so on.
+For all of the core Chef Infra Client resources, for guards, attributes, multiple actions, and so on.
 Take a look at those examples and use them as a starting point for building your own unit tests.
 Some of them are included below, for reference here.

 file Resource
 -----------------------------------------------------